raymond1/Document-Compiling-CMS/README.md

 ```

 During processing,
-1)The template file specified on each line is opened and read
+1) The template file specified on each line is opened and read
-2)For each <% tag encountered in the template file, the commands contained within it will be processed %>.
+2) For each <% tag encountered in the template file, the commands contained within it will be processed %>.
+See the section on the [template file mini-language](#Template file mini-language) for more details.

-3)An output file corresponding to the last filename listed on the line of a .cdf file is generated containing the contents of the template file after all the commands in the template file have been processed.
+3) An output file corresponding to the last filename listed on the line of a .cdf file is generated containing the contents of the template file after all the commands in the template file have been processed.

-The template.template file will have the following contents for the example:
+The template.template file will need to have the following contents for the example:

 <html>
 <title>A website</title>